 Notes: I began this story in February of 2017, but then let it sit for more than a year before working on it again.
-I just started the fifth chapter.
+I just finished the fifth chapter.

 I don't have a formal title to it yet, so for now I'm calling it, very originally, An Ant Story.
 It's the epic tale of a great mission by a colony of sentient ants to stop Trump from despoiling the ocean near their home.